aixigo/PREvant/Develop.md

 You can build PREvant's backend API with [`cargo`](https://doc.rust-lang.org/cargo/) in the sub directory `/api`.
 For example, `cargo run` build and starts the backend so that it will be available at `http://localhost:8000`.

+When you than interact with the REST API to deploy service, it is worthwhile to have a look into the [Traefik dashboard](https://doc.traefik.io/traefik/operations/dashboard/#the-dashboard) to double check if PREvant exposes the services as expected.

 If you want to use PREvant's frontend during development, head over to the [Frontend Development section](#fe-dev).

 Without any CLI options, PREvant will use the Docker API.
 If you want to develop with against Kubernetes, have a look into the [Kubernetes section](#k8s-dev).